 Until the closure of Hatfield in 1993 there were occasional reunions there, the last being in 1994.
 The main annual event became the enduring association with the de Havilland Moth Club's annual Rally.
 Coincident with the Rallies of 1998, 2003 and 2008 there were reunion dinners at Aspley Guise, near Woburn, to celebrate the 70th, 75th and 80th anniversaries of the founding of the School.
 The 85th anniversary event was a lunch at Old Warden, home of the Shuttleworth Trust.
-The de Havilland Museum at Salisbury Hall, a fitting venue, was chosen for the 90th anniversary celebration lunch in 2018, attended by 85 people including 43 members, and for the 95th anniversary lunch in 2023, attended by 65 people including 28 members.
+The de Havilland Aircraft Museum at Salisbury Hall, a fitting venue, was chosen for the 90th and 95th anniversary celebration lunches in 2018 and 2023.
+More frequent lunches are planned for the future.

-The original OBA published occasional newsletters called The Stag (after the Hertfordshire symbol).
+The original OBA published occasional newsletters called The Stag (after the Hertfordshire County symbol).
 The North American Branch, primarily Canadian, published a series of newsletters called Chinook (a Canadian tribe).
 Chinook was of a high standard, better than the Stag, and lasted longer.
 DHAeTSA recommenced newsletters in 1982 with, after a very long gap, the last issue of The Stag.
 The first under the current DHAeTSA masthead appeared in Spring 1985 and at present is published two or three times a year.
 Originally typed and photocopied using Company facilities, in later years it was created on home computers and printed at first on a laser copier, then on inkjet printers.
 The advent of email enabled distribution by that means, the number of recipients increasing slowly from a few to the present 75%.